jimbateson/jamesbateson.co.uk/src/resume.md

 * Accessibility advocate
 * Formed and run the accessibility champions network
-* Ran a series of multidiciplinary accessibility skillshares
+* Ran a series of multidisciplinary accessibility skillshares
-* Spoken at a number of internal and external events around accessibility
+* Spoken at several internal and external events around accessibility
-* Helped write a number of blog posts for the company blog around accessibility
+* Helped write several blog posts for the company blog around accessibility
 * Performed accessibility reviews of components and pages on various products.
 Highlighting priority issues and actions
-* Helped implement and run design and development collobration sessions for accessibility such as design annotation kit sessions
+* Helped implement and run design and development collaboration sessions for accessibility such as design annotation kit sessions
 * Advocated for more understanding and use of semantic HTML over custom JavaScript solutions
-* Implmented accessible solutions and fixes to products with different tech stacks (MVC, React)
+* Implemented accessible solutions and fixes to products with different tech stacks (MVC, React)
-* Helped implement a number of automated and manual accessibility testing practices.
-Including axe-devtools, WAVE, keyboard-only, VoiceOver, NVDA
+* Helped implement several automated and manual accessibility testing practices.
+Including axe DevTools, WAVE, keyboard-only, VoiceOver, NVDA

 ### Front End Developer at ![Fat Media logo](/images/avatars/twitter/34f7590a-90.webp) [Fat Media](https://www.fatmedia.co.uk/)